MrQR-me/docs/quickstart.md

 ![Index](/assets/images/V3/MrQR_Created_Item.png "Assign Forms")
 Select <button class="button button1">ASSIGN</button> once you have selectred to Form you wish to use.
 *You can Assign more forms and Unassign any form later.*

 *You can edit your forms at any time, the changes will be applied to all your items*

-If you have not already you will need to Duplicate a Global Form or you can Create a New Form to assign to your item.
+*Remember forms are independant from your Items and you can assign your forms to as many items as you wish.*

-Remember the forms are independant from your Items, you can assign your forms to as many items as you wish.
-You can edit your forms and the changes will reflect on all your items.
+**If you have not already you will need to Duplicate a Global Form or you can Create a New Form to assign to your item.**